Selling an Inherited Property?

 Issues to consider when renting out an inherited property

-When an executor decides to keep an inherited property as a rental investment they should be mindful of Capital Gains Tax (CGT) when it eventually comes to selling.
-If an inherited property is not sold until a few years after the grant has been issued then the value of the property will most likely have increased, which could lead to the executors incurring a CGT liability, explained further in the next section.
+When an executor decides to keep an inherited property as a rental investment, they should be mindful of Capital Gains Tax (CGT) when it eventually comes to selling.
+If the property is not sold until some years after the grant has been issued, the value will likely have increased – which could lead to a CGT liability (see the tax section below for current rates).

-Being a property landlord is no easy task; executors should carry out the same assessment as any other landlord would; considering the rental demand for the property, the cost of upkeep and increasing burden of legislation on buy-to-let landlords.
-Also bear in mind that inherited properties are often not in the best state of repair, so bringing the property up to a fair standard could be costly, especially if gas and electricity systems need to be replaced to meet current safety standards.
+Being a property landlord is no easy task.
+Executors should carry out the same assessment as any other landlord would, considering the rental demand, the cost of upkeep and the increasing burden of legislation on buy-to-let landlords.
+Also bear in mind that inherited properties are often not in the best state of repair, so bringing the property up to a lettable standard can be costly – especially if gas or electrical systems need to be replaced to meet current safety standards.

 What taxes are due for inherited properties?